christosmarg/graphcurses/README.md

 ## To Do

-* Get rid of `matheval`
 * Improve key handling
 * Add slope, curvature etc.
 * Add an options window
-* Add the option to give a function while in the program
 * Add coordinates using cursor pointing
 * *(Perhaps)* add derivative calculator
 * Fix axes plotting bug